TheSnakeFang/fangstastic-blog/content/blog/2021-05-18_Dear-Startups-I-Hate-Subscription-Services/index.md

 ---
-title: 'Dear Startups: I Hate Subscription Services'
+title: "Dear Startups: I Hate Subscription Services"
-subheading: 'Subscription Overload is the New Bandwagon'
+subheading: "Subscription Overload is the New Bandwagon"
 description: "While SaaS models work for B2B and many other industries, it's not a one-size-fits-all tool to keep your startup afloat.
 There is a bubble in subscriptions."
 date: "2021-05-18T16:19:46.146Z"
 template: post